yinon-gold/mlops-dtu-project/reports/README.md

 > *pipeline*
 >
 > Answer:

 Yes.
 DVC was used to ensure all members had the exact same raw data and also ensured that if we wanted to include more or less features for any given branch then switching to the appropriate data meant it was unncessary to generate the data again.

-In our case the data processing was not exceptionally computationally expensive, however, if our dataset had been larger then we would have seen more benefit.
-Additionally the ability to switch between different versions of processed data was highly useful when fine tuning the model and data pipeline
+In our case the data processing was not exceptionally computationally expensive, and we could run `make data` each time we changed the `make_dataset` file.

---- question 10 fill here ---
+However, if our dataset had been larger than we would have seen more benefit.

+For another use case of DVC, we could have used it to store the model checkpoints, and the embeddings generated by the model.

 ### Question 11